becherers7/gatsby-starter-netlify-cms/src/pages/about/index.md

 path: /about
 title: About our values
 ---
 We are a value driven blog spreading awareness and education.
 Inspiring response to overcome surveillance capitalism.
 Join the AERO community and become part of the solution.
-We need you.

 ### Awareness